Thomas Addis Emmet: Abolitionist attorney in New York

 Emmet was urged to consider settling in the American South by Joseph McCormick, who had been imprisoned with him in Fort George and who eventually became a slaveholder in Georgia.
-Instead, protesting his "insuperable objection" to slavery, Emmet set up a legal practice in New York City and, became involved with the abolitionist Society of Friends (the Quakers).
+Instead, protesting his "insuperable objection" to slavery, Emmet set up a legal practice in New York City and became involved with the abolitionist Society of Friends (the Quakers).
 In his first case he represented a fugitive slave, and in 1805, in a case against a ship's captain, under the federal laws against the slave trade, secured an unprecedented victory for the New York Manumission Society.
 Emmet (alongside fellow exile, William Sampson) continued counselling and representing the Society, without pay, until his death in 1827.

 In August 1812, following the death of Matthias B. Hildreth, Emmet was appointed New York State Attorney General.
 Aligned, despite his uncompromising abolitionism, with the Democratic Republican Party, he was removed from office in February the following year when the Federalist Party (who had objected to his original admission to the New York bar) obtained a majority in the Council of Appointment.

-His abilities and successes became so acclaimed and his services so requested that he became one of the most respected attorneys in the nation, with United States Supreme Court Justice Joseph Story declaring him to be "the favourite counsellor of New York."
+His abilities and successes became so acclaimed, and his services so requested, that he became one of the most respected attorneys in the nation, with United States Supreme Court Justice Joseph Story declaring him to be "the favourite counsellor of New York."
 He argued the case for Ogden in the landmark United States Supreme Court case of Gibbons v.
-Ogden, 22 U.S. 1 (1824) relating to the Commerce and Supremacy clauses of the United States Constitution.
+Ogden, 22 U.S. 1 (1824) relating to the Commerce Clause and Supremacy Clause of the United States Constitution.
 The has since provided the basis for Congress' regulation of railroads, freeways and television and radio broadcasts.
 Other cases Emmet argued before the Supreme Court included Sixty Pipes of Brandy (23 U.S. 421) and The Schooner Andeline (13 U.S. 244).